What is a Vaginal Yeast Infection?

 The important thing to note is that vaginal candidiasis is not classified as a sexually transmitted infection, but it can be spread to the partner after oral sex (mouth to genital contact).

 Today, there are effective medications to treat vaginal candidiasis.
-For those women who have recurrent Candida infections (at least four more within a 12 month period) long term treatment is necessary and some may even require to be on maintenance treatment for a long time.
+For those women who have recurrent Candida infections (at least four more within a 12 month period) long-term treatment is necessary and some may even require being on maintenance treatment for a long time.

 What are the symptoms of vaginal yeast infection?

 The symptoms of a vaginal yeast infection can vary from mild to severe and include the following: